-YES water based lubricantis one of our most popular lubricant because it feel more like natural vaginal lubrication.
+YES water-based lubricants are one of our most popular lubricant because it feels more like natural vaginal lubrication.
 It is also absorbed into the tissues of the vagina, helping to nourish them.

-Silicone based lubricants are long lasting, great in the water and safe for use with latex condoms.
-They are not to be used with silicone toysas it degrades the surface of the toy.
+Silicone-based lubricants are long-lasting, great in the water and safe for use with latex condoms.
+They are not to be used with silicone toys it degrades the surface of the toy.

-AS a side not petroleum based productsshould be avoided as they may cause irritation by changing the pH of the vagina that may contribute to problems like thrush.
+As a side note petroleum-based products should be avoided as they may cause irritation by changing the pH of the vagina that may contribute to problems like thrush.
 They cannot be used with any latex products including condoms and last but not least they are thick, stain and are hard to wash off.
 We do not stock these, but it is important to share.

 ● A little lubricant goes a long way.